Los Angeles Brain Injury Lawyer

 • Coma

-Symptoms are different for children that suffer traumatic brain injuries.
+Symptoms are different for children who suffer traumatic brain injuries.
 They are more likely to struggle to communicate their symptoms.
 Be alert for:

 • Change in eating habits